Kansas opens up Big 12 play with win over BYU

 KU opened up the second half with another defensive touchdown after a Kenny Logan 30-yard interception return.
 They scored again on their next drive after Daniels hit Luke Grimm for a five-yard touchdown, putting them up 28-20.

-Bryant snagged on interception on the Cougars next drive and Kansas capitalized with a Daniels finding Grimm once again for a 13-yard score.
+Bryant snagged an interception on the Cougars next drive, and Kansas capitalized with a Daniels finding Grimm once again for a 13-yard score.

 Daniels finished the game 14/19 with 130 yards and three touchdowns.